microsoft/EntraExporter/README.md

 > Delegated authentication will require a dedicated agent where the authentication has been pre-configured.

 Bellow is an sample of exporting in two steps
-1. export Azure AD to local json files
+1. Export Azure AD to local json files
-2. update a git repository with the files
+2. Update a git repository with the files

 To export the configuration (replace variables with ``<>`` with the values suited to your situation):
 ```powershell